kubernetes-sigs/kernel-module-management/docs/enhancements/0005-modprobed-config.md

   Firmware loading capability, with no degradation to either.
 - Users are always informed when their modprobe.d configuration could not be applied, rather than experiencing a silent failure.
-- The modprobe.d capability introduces no degradation to the existing `ModulesLoadingOrder` capability — achieved by preventing the two from being enabled together on the same module (see Non-Goals), rather than allowing them to silently conflict.
+- The modprobe.d capability works correctly together with the existing `ModulesLoadingOrder` capability, with no degradation to either.
+  A Module may enable both on the same resource.
 - Users can specify where in their driver container image their modprobe.d files live, via a new field on the Module API.
 KMM always copies those files to the same fixed location on the worker pod